 Imagine somebody teaching you a language and trying to teach you 1000 new words every day.
 That’s way too much to handle.
 If you tried to keep that pace up, not only will you burn out, but you’ll struggle to remember any of those words.

 Some guitarists practice for hours and hours a day because they think it’s the best way to improve.
-It isn’t.
+Unless you’re an elite-level musician who has built up to that practice routine over many years, it isn’t effective.

 There is a point where any extra practice doesn’t do you any good.
 The Law of Diminishing Returns (explained earlier) can seriously reduce the effectiveness of too much practice.